Hannah Szenes

-Hannah Szenes (often anglicized as Hannah Senesh or Chanah Senesh; חנה סנש; Szenes Anna; 17 July 19217 November 1944) was a poet and a Special Operations Executive (SOE) member.
-She was one of 37 Jewish SOE recruits from Mandate Palestine parachuted by the British into Yugoslavia during the Second World War to assist anti-Nazi forces and ultimately in the rescue of Hungarian Jews about to be deported to the German death camp at Auschwitz.
+Hannah Szenes (often anglicized as Hannah Senesh or Chanah Senesh; חנה סנש; Szenes Anna; 17 July 1921 – 7 November 1944) was a Hungarian-born poet, playwright, and resistance operative trained by the British Special Operations Executive (SOE).
+In 1944, she was one of 37 Jewish volunteers from Mandatory Palestine parachuted into occupied Europe to support Allied efforts and help rescue Jews facing deportation.

-Szenes was arrested at the Hungarian border by Hungarian gendarmes.
-She was imprisoned and tortured, but refused to reveal details of her mission.
-She was eventually tried and executed by firing squad.
-She is regarded as a national heroine in Israel but has largely been forgotten in her birthplace of Hungary according to The Guardian.
-In Israel her poetry is widely known and the Yad Hana kibbutz, as well as several streets, are named after her.
+After crossing into Hungary from Yugoslavia, she was captured by Hungarian gendarmes, imprisoned, and tortured but refused to reveal mission details.
+She was later tried for treason by a court under the fascist Arrow Cross regime and executed in Budapest.

+Szenes is remembered in Israel as a national heroine, known for her poetry and for her actions during the Holocaust.
+Her most famous poem, A Walk to Caesarea ("Eli, Eli"), is frequently recited in commemorations.
+In Hungary, her legacy has been slower to gain recognition, though she was officially exonerated in 1993.

 Early life

-Szenes was born on July 17, 1921, to an assimilated Jewish family in Hungary.
-Her father, Béla, a journalist and playwright, died when she was six years old.
-She continued to live with her mother, Kathrine, and her brother, György.
+Hannah Szenes was born in Budapest on 17 July 1921 to an assimilated Jewish family.
+Her father, Béla Szenes, a well-known journalist and playwright, died when she was young.
+She was raised by her mother, Katherine, alongside her brother György.

-She enrolled in a Protestant private school for girls that also accepted Catholic and Jewish pupils; however those of the Catholic and Jewish faiths had to pay double and three times the amount Protestants paid.
-After her mother thought it was too expensive, Szenes was declared a "gifted student" and allowed to only pay double the usual amount.
-This, along with the realization that the situation of the Jews in Hungary was becoming precarious, prompted Szenes to embrace Zionism, and she joined Maccabea, a Hungarian Zionist students organization.
+She attended a Protestant private school for girls that also admitted Catholic and Jewish students, but where non-Protestant pupils were required to pay higher fees.
+After being identified as a gifted student, Szenes was permitted to pay the reduced Catholic rate.
+Amid growing antisemitism in Hungary, Szenes became increasingly aware of the precarious status of Jews in society.
+She joined the Zionist youth movement Maccabea and began learning Hebrew.

 Immigration to Nahalal

-Szenes graduated in 1939 and decided to emigrate to the British Mandate of Palestine in order to study in the Girls' Agricultural School at Nahalal.
+Szenes graduated in 1939 and decided to emigrate to Mandatory Palestine in order to study in the Girls' Agricultural School at Nahalal.
 In 1941, she joined Kibbutz Sdot Yam and then joined the Haganah, the paramilitary group that laid the foundation of the Israel Defense Forces.

-Joseph G. Weiss, a scholar of Jewish mysticism, was in love with her.
-Parts of their correspondence were published after his death.

 In 1943, she enlisted in the British Women's Auxiliary Air Force as an Aircraftwoman 2nd Class.
 Later the same year, she was recruited into the Special Operations Executive (SOE) and was sent to Egypt for parachute training.

 The parachutists’ mission

 Between 1943 and 1944, the Jewish community in Palestine (Yishuv) decided to send Jewish parachutists behind enemy lines to assist both Allied forces and the Jews in occupied Europe.
 The mission was a cooperation between the Yishuv and British forces to create a Jewish commando unit within the British army.
+The mission was supervised by SOE’s Middle East Headquarters in Cairo and coordinated with the British army and Haganah leaders in Palestine.
+The Jewish volunteers were trained in parachuting, sabotage, radio transmission, and survival in enemy territory.
 Szenes volunteered and was selected along with 32 others, out of 250 candidates, to be sent on active missions.